Numerus clausus: North America

 Legacy preference for university admissions was devised in 1925 at Yale University, where the proportional number of Jews in the student body was growing at a rate that became alarming to the school's administrators.
 Prior to that year, Yale had begun to incorporate such amorphous criteria as 'character' and 'solidity', as well as 'physical characteristics', into its admissions process as an excuse for screening out Jewish students; but nothing was as effective as legacy preference, which allowed the admissions board to summarily pass over Jews in favor of 'Yale sons of good character and reasonably good record', as a 1929 memo phrased it.
 Other schools, including Harvard, soon began to pursue similar policies for similar reasons, and Jewish students in the Ivy League schools were maintained at a steady 10% through the 1950s.
 Such policies were gradually discarded during the early 1960s, with Yale being one of the last of the major schools to eliminate the last vestige with the class of 1970 (entering in 1966).
 While legacy admissions as a way of screening out Jewish students may have ceased, the practice of giving preference to legacies has continued to the present day.
 In the 1998 book The Shape of the River: Long-Term Consequences of Considering Race in College and University Admissions, authors William G. Bowen, former Princeton University president, and Derek Bok, former Harvard University president, found "the overall admission rate for legacies was almost twice that for all other candidates".

 The religion preference question was eventually dropped from the admission application forms and noticeable evidence of informal numerus clausus policies in the American private universities and medical schools decreased by the 1950s.

 Certain Canadian universities had longstanding quotas on the number of Jews admitted to the respective universities.
 McGill University's strict quota was the longest, being officially adopted in 1920 up until the late 1960s.

-Modern use
+Modern examples

 The numerus clausus is used in countries and universities where the number of applicants greatly exceeds the number of available places for students.
 This is the case in many countries of continental Europe.
 Students in much of Europe choose their field of specialization when they begin university study, unlike students in North America, who specialize later.
 Fields such as medicine, law, biology, dentistry, pharmacy, psychology and business administration are particularly popular and therefore harder to gain admittance to study.

-Selected examples

 Brazil

 In November 2002 the Brazilian government passed Federal Law 10.558/2002, known as the "Quota Law".
 The law allowed for the establishment of racial quotas at public universities.
 In 2012 the Supreme Federal Court of Brazil unanimously upheld the law.